eeshvardasikcm/eeshvardasikcm/README.md

 without giving sufficient time or discussion on the best way to do that.

+this is the first time I've ever try to contribute to a major open source project. everyone says that contributing to open source projects should be fun and enjoyable experience while volunteering your time to show off your skills and get noticed.

+I don't really think that this carbon project group of people is honoring the open source system very well.

 I did get a chance to work with these skilled developers and did learn some new things, but I really think Carbon